lpereira/blotest/pages/projects.rst

 Inspired by ICQ and written in Perl it even featured WebCam support (by detecting if the user had `camserv <http://cserv.sourceforge.net/>`__ installed).

-Written in an era before XML-RPC, Server-Sent-Events, and WebSockets, this thing had a borderless frame that reloaded every few seconds to show a different icon if there was a pending message.
+Written in an era before XMLHttpRequest, Server-Sent-Events, and WebSockets, this thing had a borderless frame that reloaded every few seconds to show a different icon if there was a pending message.
 In retrospect, I should have used long-polling mode and send ``<script>`` tags to control the other frame; this kind of thing was allowed back